top of page

 • $300,000 to the National Alliance on Mental Illness (NAMI)

 In addition to the significant community giving, Lytton has contributed $1,000,000 to the Windsor Unified School District in preparation of increased attendance resulting from the residential project.
-The Tribe will continue to partner with the community to support and invest in local causes.
+Lytton Rancheria has also contributed to opening the Margie Mejia preschool at Mattie Washburn Elementary, which is set to open in early 2026, providing another preschool option in Windsor County for families.
+They have funded the Read On Sonoma! program in Sonoma County elementary schools, a literacy initiative that encourages young students to read more.
+The Tribe plans to continue partnering with the community to support and invest in local causes.

 Anchor 2